lacodix/laravel-model-filter/docs/basic-usage/sort.md

 This is indeed more useful for usage with querystring, since you could just add the direction on your own by code.

+ATTENTION: keep in mind that it is still necessary to call one of the scopes `sort` or `sortByQueryString` to apply the sorting functionality.
+If you want to sort your models even without calling one of this functions, take in account to use a default global scope on your model.

 ### Security

 For security reason it is only possible to sort for fields that are marked as sortable.